svn2github/nyquist/sys/win/README.txt

 	to your system PATH.
 	Run comp-ide.bat under the project root.
 It will compile .java files under jnyqide.
+	For debugging, you can run the IDE immediately.
+	    First copy nyquist\WinRel\nyquist.exe to nyquist\ (only do this each time you recompile nyquist.)
+	    Then, run jnyqide.bat.
+        To generate a release:
 	    Run releasenyqide.bat under the project root.
 It will copy all the necessary files to .\nyqrelide\.
-Run jnyqide.bat from there.
+You can run jnyqide.bat from there.